Grow Tomatoes from Seed

-- Place two or three seeds into each small container or each cell of an APS.
-Cover the seed with about 1/4″ of soil and gently firm it over the seeds.
+- Place two or three seeds into each small container or each cell of a seed starter.
+Cover the seed with about 1/4" of soil and gently firm it over the seeds.

 - Water to ensure good seed-to-mix contact.
 You can use a plant mister or just dribble a stream of water over the top.
 You don't need to soak the soil, just moisten the top layer.

 - Place the pots in a warm spot or on top of a heat mat.
 At this point, the seeds don't need light.

 - Keep the mix moist but not soaking wet.
 If your seed-starting system has a greenhouse top, use it to help hold moisture.
 Or, you can lay some plastic kitchen wrap over the tops of the pots.

 - Check pots daily.
 As soon as you see sprouts remove the covering and place the pots in the sunny window or under grow lights, keeping the lights just an inch or two above the tops of the plants.